Timmybu/Bet-Tracker/README.md

-# Bet Tracker (recreated)
+# Bet Tracker

-This is a recreated Fabric mod workspace for Minecraft 1.21.10 containing the `bet-tracker` mod skeleton and the `PaymentScreen` GUI (client-side).
+This is a Fabric mod workspace for Minecraft 1.21.10 containing the `bet-tracker` mod skeleton and the `PaymentScreen` GUI (client-side).

 Quick info
 - Minecraft: 1.21.10